sfccdevops/accessibility-tester/README.md

 A CLI tool that tests client websites for Accessibility Issues and generates reports that can be assigned to Developers.

 - [X] Support for Continuos Integration Testing
-- [X] Save Reports in CSV, HTML, JSON, Markdown & XML Formats
+- [X] Save Reports in CSV, HTML, Jira, JSON, Markdown & XML Formats
 - [X] Supports Page Automation using Actions
 - [X] Supports Testing Websites behind HTTP Authentication
 - [X] Reports provide Resource Links for Developers to Learn More about Accessibility